statorworks/I2CServo/Readme.txt

 CURRENT_VELOCITY register is returning the wrong value.
 Version 2 will have this fixed for new boards.

-Hello everyone, these are the examples for the I2C servo board.
+Hello everyone, these are the application examples for the I2C servo board.
 Please also see the full manual pdf here, it goes into full detail, beyond what's covered in the introductory flier.

 Thaks for your support!